 - In the Tales of Maj'Eyal variant, using various area effect spells to get rid of anything lesser than an ego/artifact level item is a very efficient method to deal with the increasingly high number of item you'd consider worthless as you level up.

-- Subverted in Samurai Jack; the titular character's clothing is extremely prone to damage, as it's the closest thing the animation get have to him getting shot or slashed.
+- Subverted in Samurai Jack; the titular character's clothing is extremely prone to damage, as it's the closest thing the animation gets to him being shot or slashed.